IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

 Option| Description
 ---|---
-allowNullValue|<a name='allowNullValue'></a>If that option is false, and editor has no value, then value is set to an empty string. disabled|<a name='disabled'></a>Use to set the disabled attribute.
+limitSpinToCurrentField|<a name='limitSpinToCurrentField'></a>Sets gets ability to modify only 1 date field on spin events. allowNullValue|<a name='allowNullValue'></a>If that option is false, and editor has no value, then value is set to an empty string. disabled|<a name='disabled'></a>Use to set the disabled attribute.
 Does not allow editing.
 Disables all the buttons and iteracitons applied.
 On submit the current value is not sent into the request: `$('#dateEditor').igDateEditor({ disabled: true }] })`. buttonType|<a name='buttonType'></a>Sets gets visibility of spin, clear and drop-down button.